Kerry sees nuclear deal with Iran as diplomacy warms

 During that time, Iran and the six powers would negotiate a permanent agreement aimed at ensuring that none of Iran's nuclear activities could be diverted towards bomb-making.
 Tehran says its nuclear programme is entirely peaceful.

-(Additional reporting by Mahmoud Habboush, Marcus George, Peter Griffiths and John Irish; Writing by Giles Elgood; Editing by David Stamp)
+(Additional reporting by Mahmoud Habboush, Marcus George, Peter Griffiths and John Irish; Writing by Giles Elgood; Editing by David Stamp and Jim Loney)